-(iv) the failure of the Company to (A) continue in effect any employee benefit plan, welfare benefit plan or fringe benefit plan in which Executive is participating immediately prior to the Change in Control or, if more favorable to Executive, which may be available from time to time thereafter to Executive or other comparable executives of the Company, or the taking of any action by the Company which would materially and adversely affect Executive's participation in or reduce Executive's benefits under any such plan, unless Executive is permitted to participate in other plans providing Executive with substantially equivalent benefits (at no greater cost to Executive with respect to welfare benefit plans), or (B) provide Executive with paid vacation and sick leave in accordance with the most favorable policies of the Company as in effect for Executive immediately prior to the Change in Control or, if more favorable to Executive, as may be available for Executive or other executives of the Company after the date thereof; provided however, changes in any such plans which constitute in the aggregate less than 10% of Executive's aggregate benefits under such plans and which are applied to all employees of the Company shall not constitute "Good Reason";

-(v) any refusal by the Company to permit Executive to engage in activities not directly related to the business of the Company which Executive was, or other executives of the Company are, permitted to engage in;

-(vi) any purported termination of Executive's employment by the Company which is not effectuated pursuant to Section 15(b) (and which will not constitute a termination hereunder); or shall not constitute Good Reason.
+- (iv) the failure of the Company to (A) continue in effect any employee benefit plan, welfare benefit plan or fringe benefit plan in which Executive is participating immediately prior to the Change in Control or, if more favorable to Executive, which may be available from time to time thereafter to Executive or other comparable executives of the Company, or the taking of any action by the Company which would materially and adversely affect Executive's participation in or reduce Executive's benefits under any such plan, unless Executive is permitted to participate in other plans providing Executive with substantially equivalent benefits (at no greater cost to Executive with respect to welfare benefit plans), or (B) provide Executive with paid vacation and sick leave in accordance with the most favorable policies of the Company as in effect for Executive immediately prior to the Change in Control or, if more favorable to Executive, as may be available for Executive or other executives of the Company after the date thereof; provided however, changes in any such plans which constitute in the aggregate less than 10% of Executive's aggregate benefits under such plans and which are applied to all employees of the Company shall not constitute "Good Reason"; - (v) any refusal by the Company to permit Executive to engage in activities not directly related to the business of the Company which Executive was, or other executives of the Company are, permitted to engage in; - (vi) any purported termination of Executive's employment by the Company which is not effectuated pursuant to Section 15(b) (and which will not constitute a termination hereunder); or - (vii) the failure of the Company to obtain the assumption (and, if applicable, guarantee) agreement contemplated in Section 14(b);

+For purposes of this Agreement, any good faith determination of Good Reason by Executive shall be conclusive, provided however, that an isolated, insubstantial and inadvertent action taken in good faith and which is remedied by the Company within ten (10) days after receipt of notice thereof given by Executive shall not constitute Good Reason.
 Executive's right to terminate employment for Good Reason shall not be affected by Executive's incapacities due to mental or physical illness and Executive's continued employment shall not constitute consent to, or a waiver of rights with respect to, any event or condition constituting Good Reason; provided, however, that Executive must provide notice of termination of employment within one hundred eighty (180) days following Executive's knowledge of an event constituting Good Reason or such event shall not constitute Good Reason under this Agreement.